networknt/light-doc/content/en/tool/light-codegen/swagger-generator.md

 In light-rest-4j framework generator, the model that drives code generation is the Swagger 2.0 specification.
 When editing it, normally it will be in yaml format with separate files for readability and flexibility.
-Before leverage it in light-rest-4j framework, all yaml files need to be bundled and converted into json format in order to be consumed by the framework and generator.
+Before leveraging it in light-rest-4j framework, all yaml files need to be bundled and converted into json format in order to be consumed by the framework and generator.
 Also, a validation needs to be done to make sure that the generated swagger.json is valid against json schema of Swagger 2.0 specification.

 Note: currently, we support Swagger 2.0 specification and OpenAPI 3.0 specification.
 You can find a similar [tutorial for OpenAPI 3.0 generator][]